 Sweden is another prime example, with the country witnessing a 40 percent reduction in cash and coin in circulation, since its peak in 2007, due primarily to government-led policy initiatives.
 Some of the emerging market countries that are leading in digitizing their own payments include China, Colombia, India, Kenya, the Philippines, Rwanda, and Uruguay.

 4. Governments in emerging markets are embracing modernization to create economies where people can pay and get paid digitally

 Beyond digitizing their own payments, governments across the globe are quickly recognizing the vast economic opportunity presented by digitization throughout the economy.
 This includes the structural benefits in boosting productivity, increasing job creation and economic activity, widening access to credit, and improving wider private sector business environments.

-The benefits for everyone – governments, businesses, merchants, citizens – are becoming clearer and this is creating further momentum.
-Countries that have made progress in creating economies where digital payments are widely available include Bangladesh, Colombia, Estonia, India, Korea, Mexico, and Uruguay.
+The benefits for everyone – governments, businesses, merchants, citizens – are becoming clearer, creating further momentum.
+Countries that have made progress in creating economies where digital payments are widely available to include Bangladesh, Colombia, Estonia, India, Korea, Mexico, and Uruguay.

 5. Best-in-class companies are moving to digital supply chains, shifting away from cash

 The digitization of supply chain payments has the potential to deliver major business benefits, including reducing administrative costs, risk of fraud and theft, and improving productivity.
 It can also improve workers’ financial security and standard of living.
 For example, gaining access to a formal financial account, through automated payroll or payment systems, can be the first step toward financial inclusion and other benefits such as increasing savings.

 The journey from cash to digital payments in the garment sector, for example, is gathering pace.
 Moreover, moving toward a digital economy supports financial inclusion by drawing previously unbanked workers into the formal financial system and building financial skills.